airbusgeo/playground-docs/docs/processing/process.md

 The process has to provide a REST web-service that implements the [Geo Process API](geo_process_api.md).

-In the Playground, processes are asynchronous, the synchronous interface of the API is not used.
+In the Playground **all processes are synchronous**, *the asynchronous interface of the Geo Process API is not used*.
 The following services must be implemented.

 **GET /api/v1/openapi**